 Even though there seems to be slight advantages of having a higher training frequency (2-3 sessions per week,) we must still remember that the overall training volume and intensity you achieve in a week is still more important.

 So, having a lower training frequency, like once per week, is still fine.
-However, going lower than once per week is not recommended, since it will be too long time between sessions.
+However, going lower than once per week is not recommended, since it will be too much time between sessions.

 But, knowing that you can train less frequently as well is important for the reason of practicality.